Figure skating at the 2006 Winter Olympics – Ladies' singles: Free skating

 Arakawa, despite media pressure and being labeled an underdog, performed a five triple jump program which was enough to win the gold medal.
 Skating right after Cohen, Arakawa's skating was conservative but solid, no triple - triple combinations.
 She ended up doubling her loop jump, her nemesis jump.
 Skating with elegance and power, Arakawa had the highest technical and program component scores of the night.

 Cohen, looking much more nervous than in the short and having her groin wrapped due to an injury, fell on her opening triple Lutz, then stepped out of the triple flip with her hand down, her next jump.
 Despite these early mistakes, Cohen was able to pull herself together and land the rest of her jumps and execute her trademark spins and spirals.
 Her only other flaw in the skate was two-footing the second jump of her triple toe - triple salchow sequence.

 Slutskaya, skating last in the free like she did in 2002, was trying to become the first Russian woman to win the Olympic title.
 However, she came up short, doubling a flip, then falling on a triple loop.
 Her lower technical difficulty (only four triple jumps) and lower program component scores kept Slutskaya behind Cohen but ahead of Suguri.

 Suguri had a solid skate that left her in tears and placed her fourth overall.
 Technically, she scored higher than Slutskaya despite having two jump combinations that were doubles, but finished behind her in program components.
-Rochette had one of the best skates of the night, completing six clean triples, the most of the top ladies during the free skating.
+Rochette had one of the best skates of the night, completing six clean triples, the most of the top ladies in the free skating.
 Combined with strong choreography, Rochette's skate was able to move her up to fifth in the free and overall.
 Meissner was unable to complete her triple - triple combinations in the free and fell to sixth overall, while Hughes finished in seventh, despite a fall on the triple loop.
 Despite not accomplishing what American teens Tara Lipinski and Sarah Hughes did before them (winning Olympic gold), Meissner and Hughes had respectable debuts at the Olympics, and ostensibly Lipinski and the elder Hughes had already medalled at major international competitions while Meissner and the younger Hughes had not.

 Meier finished eighth with a relatively clean skate but singled an Axel and doubled a Lutz jump.
 Kostner finished ninth overall after making major mistakes.
 Gedevanishvilli's program was marred by mistakes, but she was able to finish in the top ten.